top of page

 TRAFFIC: Branson is a magnet for the elderly.
 Which means you encounter a lot of this:

 Drivers so laser-focused on the cars ahead of them they never see the cars trying to merge.
 If you try to pull out of a parking lot into traffic during "rush hour", better bring a sandwich because NOBODY is letting you in.
-In fact, you and your "blinking" turn-signal are invisible to them.
+You and your "blinking" turn-signal are invisible to them.

 BRANSON LANDING: If you are looking for a nice afternoon getaway.
 Check this place out.
 It's a beautiful outdoor mall with over 30 unique shops and restaurants.
 They also have an outdoor fountain show that takes place every hour.
 The display is coordinated with plumes of fire, colorful lights and music.
 It also has a waterfront boardwalk so you can take a casual stroll along beautiful Lake Taneycomo.